foojingyi/tp/docs/UserGuide.md

 [Section 3.
 Features](#3-features) contains all the details of the different features that MediBook provides.
 We have provided a description and/or sample usage for each feature so that you can easily learn how to use each feature.

 [Section 4.
-FAQ](#4-faq) provides answers to typical issues you might have that are not covered in the previous sections.
+FAQ](#4-faq) provides answers to typical issues you might have that were not covered in the previous sections.

 [Section 5.
 Command summary](#5-command-summary) summarizes the format for each command in a table.
 This is particularly useful if you simply wish to have a quick reference on the correct format for the commands.